Asmageddon/dotfiles/dotfiles.todo.md

 # TODO: Find out what package (if any) provides "/bin/$NAME" or "/usr/bin/local/$NAME"
 # TODO: Calibrate color balance

+# NOTE: ${@:2}; can be used to use arguments from position 2 onward

+# Look up: How to use command line or IPC for switching workspaces etc. ideally also launch programs DE-agnostic

 Try out other WMs and DEs - any super scriptable ones?
 Actual timeout, but only if tmux isn't attached.
 Or, can I catch the parent terminal emulator being closed?